-22. Slider or slideshow plugins are very commonly used.
-Make sure you use a fast WordPress slider.
+22. Slider or slideshow plugins are very commonly used, but can add to your loading time.
+If you do use one, make sure you use a fast WordPress slider.

 25. Use the AMP plugin to use Google to load their version of your website for mobile users.
 It will prioritize readability and load time, so your design will be simplified, sometimes quite drastically.
 Online Media Masters has some good tips on how to test and get this working.